 San Pietro di Sorres

-San Pietro di Sorres is one of the principal sites in Sardinia for the Romanesque.
-You have to try and overlook the cumbersome looking Benedictine monastery (extended in 1953) to appreciate the size of the building, which served as the cathedral from 1112 to 1503.
-It was built in two stages, between the late 11C and late 12C, and, although restoration work carried out at the end of the 19C altered its initial appearance, it remains a remarkable ensemble.
+San Pietro di Sorres is one of the principal sites for the Romanesque in Sardinia.
+The building, which served as the cathedral from 1112 to 1503, was built in two stages, between the late 11C and late 12C.
+Although restoration work carried out in the late 19C altered its initial appearance, it remains remarkable.
+The adjacent Benedictine monastery (extended in 1953) houses a museum dedicated to the site and the church.

 Price:5 € €